k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: any artifacts can glow to warn of specific monsters
 - Adjust feedback when hit by an artifact or weapon that deals poison damage

+### Version 0.8.1

+- Latest merges from 'vanilla' NetHack 3.6.6 official release (as of January 23rd, 2022)
+- Initial preparation for new version (0.8.1)
 - Fix: fire damage feedback
 - Retool berserkers
 - Make berserkers more willing to fight hand-to-hand

-### Version 0.8.1

-- Latest merges from 'vanilla' NetHack 3.6.6 official release (as of January 23rd, 2022)
-- Initial preparation for new version (0.8.1)
+- Fix: compatability checking for development